Army Air Corps (United Kingdom)

-The Army Air Corps (AAC) is a component of the British Army, first formed in 1942 during the Second World War by grouping the various airborne units of the British Army.
-Today, there are eight regiments (seven Regular Army and one Reserve) of the AAC as well as four Independent Flights and two Independent Squadrons deployed in support of British Army operations around the world.
-Regiments and flights are located in the United Kingdom, Brunei, Canada, and Germany.
-Some AAC squadrons provide the air assault elements of 16 Air Assault Brigade through Joint Helicopter Command.
+The Army Air Corps (AAC) is the aviation arm of the British Army, first formed in 1942 during the Second World War by grouping the various airborne units of the British Army.
+Today, there are eight regiments (seven Regular Army and one Reserve) of the AAC, as well as two independent flights and two independent squadrons deployed in support of British Army operations around the world.
+Regiments and flights are located in the United Kingdom, Kenya, and Canada.
+Some AAC squadrons provide the air assault elements of 16 Air Assault Brigade Combat Team, through Joint Aviation Command.